-This post about The Year of Soup by Howard Reiss was originally published in May, but I wanted to update it and combine it with the soup recipe post for Suicide Prevention Month.
-I started this blog in January 2019, and in the nine months of the existence of this blog, this post, “The Year of Soup” is still my top liked post by viewers.
-I felt that it needed to be updated and re-posted for you.
+This post about The Year of Soup by Howard Reiss was originally published in May.
+I have updated it and combined it with the soup recipe post for Suicide Prevention Month.
+I started this blog in January 2019, and in the nine months of its existence of this blog, this post, “The Year of Soup” is still my top-liked post by viewers.
+Therefore, I have updated and re-posted it for you.

 If you or anyone you know is struggling, please reach out and just say hello or even send a quick text to let them know you are thinking of them, and please get help, or be the one to help.
 Call 1-800-273-TALK (8225).
 The site even has an online chat 24/7 in the US.

 I recently re-read The Year of Soup by Howard Reiss.
-It’s a beautifully written book with two main characters, Tess, who opened a soup shop after three failed relationships, and Beany, an elderly professor, I believe sees a lot of himself in Tess.
-It’s a sad, but a beautiful book full of heartwarming descriptions of soups and herbs, and full of history and poetry as it covers excerpts of Beany’s life.
-Tess, heartbroken and confused with her sexuality, pours her entire self into her soups and lets it be known that her life is plenty full, creating and cooking soups and that she has no room for anything or anyone else.
+It’s a beautifully written book with two main characters.
+Tess, opened a soup shop after three failed relationships.
+Beany, an elderly professor, I believe sees a lot of himself in Tess.
+It’s a sad, but a beautiful book full of heartwarming descriptions of soups and herbs, and full of history and poetry.
+Tess, heartbroken and confused with her sexuality, pours her entire self into her soups.
+She lets it be known that her life is plenty full, creating and cooking soups.
+She has no room for anything or anyone else.

 I worked on this soup recipe inspired by Tess’s description of back-to-our-roots soup.
 I wish Howard Reiss had published recipes in the book.
 Maybe if I reach out to him on Twitter, he’ll post it somewhere for me!
 I bet his vision of Back-to-our-roots soup” was much better than mine!Jump to Recipe